Z0-K/CodeVault/README.md

     <h1> HTML </h1>
     ```

-Each snippet includes:
+2.Each snippet includes:

-1. An auto-incemented numeric ID
+    - An auto-incemented numeric ID
-2. Title and tag on separate lines
+    - Title and tag on separate lines
-3. Code content(multi-line)
+    - Code content(multi-line)

 ### Licence